magenta-aps/mox/doc/user/agents.rst

     AQMP worker agent MoxDocumentDownload & MoxDocumentUpload.

-``python_agents``-folder
+``python_agents`` folder
 ------------------------

-This directory contains the Notify to AMQP service, which serves as an working example of a relay of the internal PostgresSQL notifications to a publicly available notification services.
+This directory contains the Notify to AMQP service, which serves as a working example of a relay of the internal PostgresSQL notifications to a publicly available notification service.

 Legacy agents
 +++++++++++++